JulianNicholls/Raspberry-Pi-Misc/README.md

 the cursor is shown, hidden, and set blinking before finally waiting for the user to hit enter again and then disconnecting from GPIO.

+### drive_12864

+Drive a slightly strange 128x64 display.
+It seems that most either have an I2C or SPI interface or 8 data bits and 2 chip selects.

 ### lcd_clock

 Displays a clock on the first line of a connected LCD display using the drive_lcd